Note: this article is also available as a podcast.

 So what do you do when he is behaving in incomprehensible ways, or even being an asshole?
 You provide empathy, while asserting yourself and your needs as lovingly as possible, and then watch him.
 Watch him calm down, and watch him become more receptive to you.
 Empathy is what he wants, it is what everybody wants.
 Model it for him, simply because you are probably better at it than him.
 You have the advantage of being female, it’s a both a genetic advantage and a cultural advantage, as you may have had more opportunities to practice.
 Have some compassion for him.
 (And if you are not any good with empathy, or if you yourself were never loved, that is sad, but you will need to get some training and some healing.
 Start with Authentic Relating).

-Anyway: as you offer empathy, normally he will calm down, become more receptive to you and more willing to do what you want him to do.
+Anyway: as you offer empathy, normally he will calm, become more receptive to you and more willing to do what you want him to do.
 It might take some work.
 Even if he doesn’t do what you want, it might make you closer, which is actually more important to you than getting him to do what you want, in the long term.

-If you start giving empathy and he doesn’t calm, or if he gets even angrier, you would then increase the quality of your empathy.
+If you start giving empathy and he doesn’t calm, or if he gets even angrier, you would usually increase the quality of your empathy.
 This may simply involve mirroring his condition back to him: “You seem to be getting even more angry.
 Is there something I am saying, a way that I am being, that is making you angrier right now?
 Please tell me, explain to me, because what I really want is to be in harmony with you, that we return to a field of love.
 Are you willing to do this for me?
 I am prepared to listen”.
 Remember that stating your needs with love and accurately articulating another person’s emotions are two of the greatest acts of love that you can do.
 This is the definition of empathy, and the most fundamental skill of loving.

 If he doesn’t even respond to that, you have three options.